NordIQuEst/nordiquest-hpc-module/README.md

 - Enter the QAL 9000 API token when it requests for one and wait for the job complete

+**Note:** The requirements path is optional.
+The module will select the right qiskit version based on the selected quantum computer.

 ### Running on Helmi

 To run on VTT's 5-qubit quantum computer called "Helmi", you can run the following command: